-App users simply download the codeREADr app (or a white label version) to their devices and enter the credentials issued by the account administrator.
+App users freely download the codeREADr app (or a white label version) to their devices and enter the credentials issued by an account administrator (the service provider).
 Then, they can see the specific workflow(s) that the admins created.

 Relative to emergency situations, examples of typical deployments include:

 - Tracking distributions to refugees at camps and other emergency situations.

 - Mustering at construction sites in case of gas leaks, structural problems, etc.

 - Asset tracking following natural disasters.

 - Tracking location cleaning, maintenance, and restoration during recovery efforts.

 - Healthcare tracking for routine visits or for emergencies.

 You can use the codeREADr app for any application requiring data capture and data collection, with the resulting data connected to our server, our client’s servers or to third party servers.

 Depending on how you configure codeREADr you can: